DeLightCMU/CASD/README.md

 # Comprehensive Attention Self-Distillation for Weakly-Supervised Object Detection

-Update(May 30): Please use the lastest parallelized version.
+Update(May 30): Please use the latest parallelized version(May30 branch;24G GPU required).
+The VOC07 is around 57.00% mAP(slightly better than reported and download the model below).
+For 12G GPU users, please use the master branch(Some functions are cut down to save memory).

 This is the official implementation of: